What is a Corporate Account: How it Works, Benefits & Tips

 Always consider the requirements of your business before you go ahead and open a business bank account.

 If you want to incorporate a company in Hong Kong and need assistance with setting up your company account, get in touch with Air Corporate.
-Our experts can help you open a corporate account and suggest alternatives to traditional banks depending on the nature of your business.
+Our experts can help you open a corporate account or other business accounts and suggest alternatives to traditional banks depending on the nature of your business.

 Most banks charge an application fee for opening any type of account, including a corporate account.

-The exact cost varies depending on the bank you approach.
+The exact cost of opening a corporate account varies depending on the bank you approach.

 Usually, any business organization incorporated under the law can set up a corporate bank account.

-Unincorporated business entities can consider opening a regular business account.
+Unincorporated business entities, like small businesses with sole proprietorships or partnerships, can consider opening a regular business account.

 author-img